Top 20 Most Popular Foods in Congo

 Pondu is one of the most popular dishes throughout the country.

-It can be enjoyed with rice as well as fufu or plantains, but this list is not exhaustive.
+It can be enjoyed with rice as well as Fufu (a dough-like side dish that will be detailed in the upcoming section of the article) or plantains, but this list is not exhaustive.
 You can also add beef, fish, or beans to the dish.

 4. Chikwange (Kwanga)

-Next to fufu, we find chikwange, which is also made from cassava, but whose preparation is more complex.
+Next to fufu, we find Chikwange, which is also made from cassava, but its preparation is more complex.

 Chikwange is usually not prepared at home.
 Its preparation time is quite long; it may take one to two weeks.
 You have to soak the cassava in water for several days before preparing it and letting it drain for another two or three days before wrapping it in banana leaves and boiling it for a good hour.